MaskRay/maskray.me/source/_posts/2021-08-08-toolchain-testing.md

 ### GCC

-GCC isn't a great example, either.
+GCC's test harness is also based on DejaGNU.
+However, it employs [many directives](https://gcc.gnu.org/onlinedocs/gccint/Test-Directives.html), which offer more functionality than binutils' direstives.
-GCC uses `dg-*` directives which provide more features than binutils's `run_dump_test` directives.
+Unfortunately, the directives are quite under-powered and the composability is limited.

-Unfortunately the [syntax](https://gcc.gnu.org/onlinedocs/gccint/Test-Directives.html) is a bit obscure and composability of directives is not great.
+A notable limitation is that GCC test files cannot invoke the compiler twice within a single test.

-Moreoever, you cannot invoke GCC twice in a test file.
+To work around this, developers often duplicate an existing test file and modify it for additional test cases, which can be cumbersome and error-prone.

-Developers work around this tooling limitation by copying a existing test file to a new one.
+In the `gcc/testsuite/gcc.target/` directory, some test files include directives like `/* { dg-final { scan-assembler "vhadd.u16"  }  } */`.

-Some `gcc/testsuite/gcc.target/` files have `/* { dg-final { scan-assembler "vhadd.u16"  }  } */` like directives, but the patterns lack context.
+They typically check just one instruction and lack context.
+For example:

 ```text
 /* Verify we that use %rsp to access stack.  */